waterbycounty

 What's happening with rivers in Essex County right now?

-Essex County's primary USGS streamgage on the IPSWICH RIVER is currently reading 89.9 cubic feet per second — 46% of the long-term mean of 195.59 cfs.
+Essex County's primary USGS streamgage on the IPSWICH RIVER has a pipeline snapshot of 89.9 cubic feet per second — 46% of the long-term mean of 195.59 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Essex County water compare to the Massachusetts average?